Kethsar/ytarchive/README.md

 		Keep the final stream audio and video files after muxing them instead of deleting them.

+	-l
+	--lookalike-chars
+		Use lookalikes for forbidden characters in the filename output format.
+		Emulates forbidden characters by using the same replacement characters as yt-dlp.
+		This will make the filenames look closer to the original titles.

 	--members-only
 		Only download members-only streams.
 Can only be used with channel URLs such as /live, /streams, etc, and requires cookies.